 On the Jobsite

-Set on a snowy hillside, this new build blends Adirondack with Rocky Mountain presence.
+Set on a snowy hillside, this new build blends Adirondack style with Rocky Mountain presence.
 The palette consists of rich wood siding, floor-to-ceiling glass, and rugged stonework.
 Designed for a family deeply rooted in downhill skiing, the home’s location and architecture support an active, wellness-focused lifestyle.
 From its gym and sauna to the ski waxing bench, and easy access to the outdoors, both the interior and exterior programs are shaped by movement, recovery, and time spent on the mountain.

 Above: Schematic drawings of the home's exterior